Franz-Josef-Danner/tracking/README.md

 and detection is attempted again until the result falls inside this range.
 The search margin and minimum distance grow or shrink with the current threshold so wide thresholds consider a broader area.
+Newly created markers receive the prefix `NEU_` during each attempt.
+If the detected count falls in the expected range they are renamed to `TRACK_`; if not they are deleted and detection runs again.
 During the tracking cycle the RAM cache is cleared automatically before jumping to the next frame.